McLaren denies Alonso will miss Singapore GP for IndyCar finale

 Alonso's decision to skip Monaco was motivated by Honda's failure to deliver a competitive and reliable engine for the third consecutive year, and doubts remain over where he will be driving in 2018.
 The Spaniard is using Formula One's summer break to dwell on the decision.

-This week rumours circulated in North America that Alonso is considering another one-off IndyCar appearance in a fifth car run by Andretti Autosport, but Brown has rubbished those suggestions.
+This week rumours circulated in North America that Alonso is considering another one-off IndyCar appearance in a fifth car run by Andretti Autosport at California's Sonoma Raceway, a race which clashes with F1's famous street race under the lights of Marina Bay on September 17.
+Brown has dismissed those suggestions.

-"It's completely crazy," Brown told Racer.
+"It's completely crazy," he told Racer.
 "He would have to first make that request through us, which he has not, and that event conflicts with F1 in Singapore.
 It's fake news."

 Alonso has made it clear his top priority next year is to stay in F1 and find a car capable of challenging for the third world championship which has eluded him for a decade.
 McLaren and Renault seem to be the most logical destinations, though the uncertainty over Sebastian Vettel's next move has prompted rumours of a return to Ferrari in 2018 or 2019.